tanyaweaver/python-dev-accelerator/_sources/lectures/jenkins.txt

 .. nextslide::

 Once you've entered the above content, you're nearly there.
 You've told ``Travis CI`` what it will need to build your project and test it.
 But there's still one thing missing, **requirements.txt**.

 Installing Python Packages
 --------------------------

-When you created the ``virtualenv`` for your fizzbuzz project, you installed ``lettuce`` using the ``pip`` installation tool.
+When we create a ``virtualenv`` for the fizzbuzz project, we need to install ``aloe`` using ``pip``.
 Pip can also be automated to a degree by providing a list of packages to install (``pip install -r requirements.txt``).

 But what goes in that file?
-You installed ``lettuce`` but if you remember, there were some other packages that were automatically installed because ``lettuce`` depended on them.

-Do you remember what they were?

-You don't need to.
+The  ``aloe`` testing package depends on other packages.
+These get installed automatically for us by ``pip``, but how do we add them to our requirements without having to go back and read all the output of the install command.

 .. nextslide:: Creating ``requirements.txt``

 Run the following command in your terminal, while you are in the root directory of your fizzbuzz repository **and** while your fizzbuzz virtualenv is active:

 .. code-block:: bash